benjohnsonnlp/developer/README.md

 # Contributing
 ## Documentation
-Simply go to the [documentation page](https://watson-personal-assistant.github.io/developer) documentation page and click on the edit icon at the top of the page.
+Simply go to a page in the documentation under [documentation page](https://watson-personal-assistant.github.io/developer) and click on the edit icon at the top right of the banner.
 If you aren't a member of the repo do a pull request for the page you want to fix or add.

 If you want to add a section, edit the `_data/sections.yml` page and then create new directory with same name in the `_content` directory then create files under that with the first 4 lines being...
 ```